 Individuals: We want to make sure we have your most current information.
 Please provide your most up to date contact information.

 The African American Intercultural Congregational Support Office assists the Presbyterian Church (U.S.A.) in addressing the needs of African American Congregations.
 It works in partnership with Mid Councils to nurture conversations and facilitate ministries that will transform African American congregations into a more vibrant and healthier congregation.

 The office emphasizes principles that will encourage, nurture, support, motivate, equip and empower leaders and disciples of Jesus Christ, to become more intentional about engaging in spiritual practice that nurtures a transformational spirituality and leads towards transforming communities and the world, The Beloved Community or The Realm of God on Earth.

-Get the African American Presbyterian Congregations directory
+Get the African American Presbyterian Congregational Support Directory

 In the PC(USA) there are approximately 460 predominantly African American congregations and an estimated 80,000 African American Presbyterians.
 If you are traveling or planning to relocate and want to connect with a local congregation, you can find local congregations with this directory.